Mr-Anyone/vcc-compiler-collection/README.md

 1. If, while, and function defines a scope that begins with '{'  and ends with '}'.
 Excluding code in between '{', and '}'.
 2. Within the same scope, two declaration cannot share the same name.
 3. Name lookup will start at the current scope and climb upwards.

+# Design Decision

+1. ASTBase must be immutable.
+Once created, it must not be changed.
+It will case bugs otherwise.